oracle/python-oracledb/doc/src/user_guide/initialization.rst

 .. note::

-  The ``oraaccess.xml`` file is only supported in the python-oracledb Thick mode.
+    The ``oraaccess.xml`` file is only used in the python-oracledb Thick mode.
     See :ref:`enablingthick`.

 A sample ``oraaccess.xml`` file that sets the Oracle client 'prefetch' value to 1000 rows.
 This value affects every SQL query in the application::